-When you’re proactively job-hunting, you need to take advantage of every opportunity to advance your job search.
+When you’re in a proactive executive job search, you need to take advantage of every opportunity to advance your job search.
 Along with networking your way into the “hidden” job market, you’ll want to work with the best executive recruiters.

 First, you need to understand the difference between internal and external recruiters.

 Internal (or In-house) Recruiters vs. External (or Agency) Recruiters

 Each kind of recruiter works differently.
 Understanding what motivates them can help you avoid making damaging assumptions that can derail your job search.
 Knowing how they work with candidates can help you to build positive, mutually rewarding relationships with them.

 According to online job search expert Susan P. Joyce in a post on WorkCoachCafe about Executive Recruiters, here’s a basic rundown on the two types of executive recruiters: